-Multifunction Copier vs Desktop Printer: Which is Best for Your Clients?
+Multifunction Copier vs Desktop Printer: Which is Best for Your Client?

 Copiers vs Desktop Printers_Web Banner

-Print Partner works with over 250 MSPs across the United States, managing your clients’ print needs so you can focus on the IT solutions in which you specialize.
-After performing in-depth print audits for countless businesses, we know what machines suit what businesses.
+Print Partner works with hundreds of MSPs across the United States, managing your clients’ print needs so you can focus on the IT solutions you do best.
+After performing in-depth print audits for countless businesses, we have a pretty good idea of which machines suit which businesses.

-Desktop printers and copiers each have pros and cons, and in this article, we’re going to break them down and help you identify which is ideal for your clients’ workplace.
+In this article, we’re going to break down the pros and cons of desktop printers and MFPs and help you identify which one is ideal for your client's office.

 Scale and Complexity